shubshres/shubshres/README.md

 ## hello 👋
-My name is Shubhayu Shrestha and I am currently a Full Stack Engineer at Fidelity Investments and a MSCS Student at UT Austin!
+My name is Shubhayu Shrestha and I am currently a Full Stack Engineer at Fidelity Investments and an MSCS Student at UT Austin!
 I recently graduated from the University of Texas at Arlington in December 2022 where I studied Software Engineering.
 I formerly worked as an Undergraduate Researcher at UTA's Heracleia lab and as a as a Full Stack Engineer Intern at Lockheed Martin.
 I have a strong passion for programming, problem solving, game development, and UI/UX design and I love being able to apply those skills on large scale projects!
 Welcome to my GitHub page!

 ![](https://komarev.com/ghpvc/?username=shubshres)